 Temperate zones in general should pose a potential advantage for psychrophilic type fermentation plants such as with sourcing biomass like marine seagrass from further south and insider agri-retailed feedstock from indoor commercial vertically farmed operations of very high quality (HQ).

 Liquid Natural Gas (LNG), a bioenergy, can also evolve from animal farm waste, municipal wastes (cf. solid/liquid treatment plants), food and feed organics wastes such as greens and food scraps from collected green wastes.
-In this case transport fuel alcohols, diesel and bio-kerosene are discussed for domestic use and transport applications (shipping, train, aeronautical, lorries or trucks) and for vehicular travel and for also export Overseas.
+In this case transport fuel alcohols and diesel and bio-kerosene for aviation are discussed for domestic use and transport or freight applications (shipping, train, aeronautical, lorries or trucks) and for vehicular travel and for also export Overseas.

-We have a hypothesis that so-called Enzyme Technology would to our understanding employ synthesis not indirectly microbial action but likely in isolated form in the reaction process or mechanism.
+We have a hypothesis that so-called Enzyme Technology would to our understanding employ synthesis not indirectly microbial action but likely in the bioreactor in isolated form in a reaction process mechanism.
+In fact, there is one energy substrate in the way of bio-isopentenol from a bioorganic molecule, IPA, that is being looked into at the moment.

-Like direct-applied (DA) small molecular RNA gene silencers affecting metabolic processes such as fermentation in the rumen stomach or bioreactor fermentation, dust cropping for their management while growing in the field, management of storage under conditions conducive to making good quality ensilage for higher nutritive value (NV) and even recent developments in solid-state fermentation (SSF) (so-called "dry" fungal or yeast-based fermentation from residual farm wastes or byproducts) a promising pathway towards the "greening" of biofermentative pre-treatment of agricultural-based substrates especially residuals such as with bagasse, straws, stovers and legume vines or haulms for developing countries.
+Like direct-applied (DA) biologic RNA gene silencers affecting metabolic processes such as fermentation in the rumen stomach of cows or bioreactor fermentation, dust cropping for their management while growing in the field, management of storage under conditions conducive to making good quality ensilage for high nutritive value (NV) and even recent developments in solid-state fermentation (SSF) (so-called "dry" fungal) or yeast-based fermentation from residual farm wastes or their byproducts a promising pathway towards the "greening" of biofermentative pre-treatment of agricultural-based substrates with residuals such as bagasse, straws, stems, stovers and legume vines (or haulms), including for developing countries.

-Still novel lignases are coming into the fore including anaerobic mineralizing species that attack phenolic complexes or cross-polymer assemblies extensively including processes related to nature as in silting in anaerobic environments.
+Still novel lignases coming to the fore including anaerobic mineralizing species that attack phenolic complexes or cross-polymeric assemblies extensively including processes related to nature as in silting in anaerobic environments.
 Note they are also facultatively anaerobics for biofermentation.
 Aerobic lignases are also available that disrupt like networks of phenolic derivatives compounds interconnected with each other blocking access by fibrolytic enzymes for the cellulosic units and their intervening hemicellulosic interconnections with what were the lignin polymeric networks.
-(It is strange to the author that research on sourcing lignases or ligninases as they may also be termed has not expanded very much in recent years and perhaps the bioinformatics industry with genomic "probe" studies in research has not been earmarked to identify, isolate and study extensively these miraculous bioagents found in microbial nature for making feed-food applications, bioenergy and biomaterials such as fine chemicals.)
+(It is strange to the author that research on sourcing lignases or ligninases as they may also be termed has not expanded very much in recent years and perhaps the bioinformatics industry with genomic "probe" studies in research has not been earmarked to identify, isolate and study extensively these "miraculous" bioagents found in nature for making potential feed-food applications, bioenergy and biomaterials such as fine-chemicals.)

-Following this exposure to pretreatment a microbial process would ensue for biofermentation of fibre-based substrates including oligomeric and monomeric sugars to endproducts metabolically for various alcohols such as the more advanced isobutanol and isopentenol with host such as E. coli, or even yeasts.
+Following this exposure to pretreatment a microbial process would ensue for biofermentation of fibre-based substrates including oligomeric and monomeric sugars to endproducts metabolically for various alcohols such as the more advanced isobutanol and isopentenol with host such as E. coli, or even yeasts, as state-of-the-art.

 Skye Blue [SB] Internet